 Ingredients: Water, violet carrot, turnip, salt, pounded wheat or bulgur flour.

-A traditional Turkish drink (pronounced shal-gum) made from dark turnips and violet carrots and sira.
+Salgam (pronounced shal-gum) is a traditional Turkish drink made from dark turnips and violet carrots and shira.
 It's served cold with pickles and available in Hot and Mild formulas.
-It's a very traditional drink in Adana province and in the GAP and South Eastern Anatolia, especially served with Kebab dishes.
+It's a very traditional drink in Adana province and also in the GAP and South Eastern Anatolia, especially served with Kebab dishes.
 Some people drink it with Raki saying that it removes or softens the effects of alcohol.
 It has a dark red or purple color and a very strong soar taste.

 Because it's a juice full of minerals and vitamin C, it's one of the most preferred drinks in the winter time for colder climates.
 It also contains Thiamin (B1) and Riboflavin (B2) vitamins, and is rich in Calcium, Potassium and iron.